-Eventually we found the check in and my Total Rewards CC was declined.
+Eventually we found the check in and my Total Rewards credit card (the one we use to get reward points for all Caesar’s properties) was declined.
 We tried Robs and that was denied.
 Finally we put the charge on a debit card and the front desk lady told me that she wouldn’t charge me a deposit fee since we were Diamond.
 I said no worries because we weren’t going to charge anything to the room.

 Up to the room we disinfected the hell out of it and got unpacked.
 We were still shaken by my most stupid of falls and just sort of putted around.

 Eventually I took a shower to kind of wash off the day and started icing my hip.
-My legs are pretty torn up by the escalator stairs but they don’t hurt and there was not blood.
-My hip was swollen and sore, but I hoped that wasthe worst of it.
+My legs were pretty torn up by the escalator stairs but they didn’t hurt and there was not blood.
+My hip was swollen and sore, but I hoped that was the worst of it.

-Rob went downstairs to see about getting more stuff out of the car and when he came back up he said that the mask wearing tonight is at a minimum and we should stay up here in the room tonight.
+Rob went downstairs to see about getting more stuff out of the car and when he came back up he said that the mask wearing that night appeared to be at a minimum and we should stay up here in the room.